 Beginners will waste more energy due to a lack of technicality.
 Yet, they’ll gas out earlier.
 Please note it’s impossible to compete or attempt submission switches for 60 minutes non-stop.

-Here is the formula for one-hour BJJ burned calories again, but values are estimated.
+The formula for one-hour BJJ burned calories again, but values are estimated.

-Energy expenditure per hour = activity index x your bodyweight (lbs)
+Energy expenditure per hour = activity index x your body weight (lbs)